-MUSC 4566 TBA (1:0.5-1:1-2) PRIVATE ORGAN, FOURTH YEAR
+MUSC 4566 Private Organ, Fourth Year Semester Taught (1:0.5-1:1-2) General Ed Requirement: N/A

 This course provides students with individual organ instruction.
 Private instruction is required of music majors each semester during college.
-Music majors receive one-hour lessons each week of the semester.
+Music majors receive onehour lessons each week of the semester.
 The course is repeatable for credit.
 This course develops and improves a student's technical, interpretive, improvisational, pedagogical, and sight reading skills as well as developing a student's understanding of the history and repertory of the specific instrument/voice.
 The course promotes synthesis various types of musical knowledge.
 A jury is required at the end of the semester.
-The jury accounts for 20% of the grade fore the course.
+The jury accounts for 20% of the grade for the course.
 Students must successfully pass the jury at the end of their second semester of 3000 level private instruction in order to register for 4000 level private instruction.
 An additional fee is required.
-Prerequisites: Permission of instructor

-MUSC 4596 TBA (1:0.5-1:1-2) PRIVATE PIANO, FOURTH YEAR
+MUSC 4596 Private Piano, Fourth Year Semester Taught (1:0.5-1:1-2) General Ed Requirement: N/A

 This course provides students with individual piano instruction.
 Private instruction is required of music majors each semester during college.
-Music majors receive one-hour lessons each week of the semester.
+Music majors receive onehour lessons each week of the semester.
 The course is repeatable for credit.
 This course develops and improves a student's technical, interpretive, improvisational, pedagogical, and sight reading skills as well as developing a student's understanding of the history and repertory of the specific instrument/voice.
 The course promotes synthesis various types of musical knowledge.
 A jury is required at the end of the semester.
-The jury accounts for 20% of the grade fore the course.
+The jury accounts for 20% of the grade for the course.
 Students must successfully pass the jury at the end of their second semester of 3000 level private instruction in order to register for 4000 level private instruction.
 An additional fee is required.
-Prerequisites: Permission of instructor

-MUSC 4616 TBA (1:0.5-1:1-2) PRIVATE VOICE, FOURTH YEAR

-This course provides students with individual vocal instruction.
-Private instruction is required of music majors each semester during college.
+MUSC 4616 Private Voice, Fourth Year Semester Taught (1:0.5-1:1-2) General Ed Requirement: N/A each semester during college.
 Music majors receive one-hour lessons each week of the semester.
 The course is repeatable for credit.
 This course develops and improves a student's technical, interpretive, improvisational, pedagogical, and sight reading skills as well as developing a student's understanding of the history and repertory of the specific instrument/voice.
 The course promotes synthesis various types of musical knowledge.
 A jury is required at the end of the semester.
-The jury accounts for 20% of the grade fore the course.
+The jury accounts for 20% of the grade for the course.
 Students must successfully pass the jury at the end of their second semester of 3000 level private instruction in order to register for 4000 level private instruction.
 An additional fee is required.
-Prerequisites: Permission of instructor